For Agents

 Intent-based discovery

-Agents search Jentic by intent (e.g., 'check if a Minecraft username is available') and Jentic returns the right Mojang operation with its schema, so the agent calls the endpoint without consulting community wikis.
+Agents search Jentic by intent such as 'check if a Minecraft username is available' or 'look up a player profile', and Jentic returns the matching Mojang operation with its schema so the agent calls the right endpoint without consulting community wikis.

 Alternatives and complements available in the Jentic catalogue.